Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

-So let $B$ be an affine manifold with a single focus-focus singularity, and $\eta: B \to I$ a globally defined affine coordinate.
+Let $B$ be an affine manifold with a single focus-focus singularity, and $\eta: B \to I$ a globally defined affine coordinate.
 Suppose $B$ has vertical boundary consisting of fibers of $\eta$, as before, and suppose that the horizontal boundary consists of line segments of rational slope.
 If we draw the singular affine structure with a branch cut, one side will appear straight while the other appears bent, though the bending is compensated by the monodromy of the focus-focus singularity.
+Figure \ref{fig:tropical-fibration} shows the projection $B \to I$, with the fibers drawn as vertical lines.

+\begin{proposition} The manifold $X(B)$ admits an exact symplectic structure making $w : X(B)\to X(I)$ a symplectic Lefschetz fibration, with a single Lefschetz critical point.
+This critical point coincides with focus-focus singularity of the torus fibration $\pi : X(B)\to B$.
+There is a neighborhood $U \subset B$ of the fiber of $\eta$ through the singularity such that on the complement of $\pi^{-1}(U)$, the symplectic form is locally given by a Hessian metric of the form considered in Lemma \ref{lem:monodromy-hessian}. \end{proposition}